 If you want a measure of how thoroughly the organism has dropped out of sight in today’s evolutionary theory, Dennett’s account offers it.
 Apparently it did not even occur to him to ask, not about an intelligent Designer, but about organisms themselves, whose powers of directive development, physiology, and behavior, displayed right before our eyes, constitute their entire life story.
 The question, still ignored today, is how the organism’s living activity participates, out of its own purposive, cognitive, and intentional nature, in the broader intentional coherence displayed so clearly in evolving populations.

 I have been suggesting that there is a good reason why we cannot point to a distinction between non-directive and directive evolution.
 Lacking an ability to conceive clearly any sort of non-directive evolution, we have no basis for comparison.
-It is impossible even to imagine in any coherent fashion an organic transformation that is not a coherent organic transformation.
-That is, it is impossible to imagine an organic transformation not subject to the guiding principles or ideas belonging to the form progressively being realized.
-The coherence of the transformation could lie only in such principles or ideas.
+It is impossible even to imagine a coherent, organic transformation that is not in fact a coherent, organic transformation.
+That is, it is impossible to imagine an organic transformation not subject to the guiding principles or organizing ideas belonging to the form progressively being realized.
+The coherence of the transformation could lie only in such principles or ideas; that’s just what we mean by “coherence”, which would have no referent if there were only inert, quality-less, meaningless things.
 So the only thing biologists struggling toward a clear conception of evolution are ever in fact thinking of is directive evolution, whether they have acknowledged it to themselves or not.

 The wisely purposive lives of organisms — their striving for life and survival, the intricate wonders of their capacity to reproduce, their masterful ability to gather and organize a unified, workable inheritance for their offspring — these “miracles” of directive activity (in terms of which, as we saw in Chapter 16, natural selection is defined) are so thoroughly imprinted upon our experience that not even an entrenched scientific materialism can dislodge them as implicit assumptions of our evolutionary theorizing.

 So it is not that we have a choice between directive and non-directive evolution.
 The only biological transformation we ever see or can consistently imagine, whether developmental or evolutionary, is directive transformation.
-In order for us to realize that evolution is directive, it is enough for us to see that something more or less like the group of once living and functioning animals known as Hyracotherium belonged to a complex evolutionary lineage that led to today’s living and functioning Equus.
-We necessarily understand the transformation itself — for example, its holistic and organic character — in a way more or less analogous to how we understand the transformation of an embryonic American Pharoah into the adult American Pharoah.
+In order for us to realize that evolution is directive, it is enough for us to see that the group of once living and functioning animals known as Hyracotherium belonged to a complex evolutionary lineage that led to today’s living and functioning Equus.
+We can understand biological transformation as such — for example, its holistic and organic character — only in a way more or less analogous to how we understand the transformation of an embryonic American Pharoah into the adult American Pharoah.

 Every smallest (and largest) step and every degree of the change must first be realized in the development of an individual organism.
 But the contributing role of the relations between organisms may show very different emphases in development and evolution.
 Of course, even in the case of sexually reproducing organisms, we are usually looking, in part, at individual development following upon a “vertical” inheritance associated with the merger of two conspecific lineages.
 But, when we try to trace the causal relations extending through the many generations of an evolutionary process, the situation may become much more complex.